Approved by vote of the CMB Faculty June 3, 2024

 Students who have been admitted to the MS Program may apply to enter the PhD program with or without first completing their MS degree.
 To be considered, students should provide the Program Director with the following:

 These documents along with the student’s original application to the program will be forwarded to the Admissions Committee for evaluation.
 The committee may also interview the student in person.
-If the application is deemed acceptable, the student, Department Head, advisor and CMB Director must sign a letter describing the new commitment that the advisor and department are making to the student, prior to submission of the GS 7 – Change of Program form, that completes the transfer into the PhD program.
+If the application is deemed acceptable, the student, Department Head, CMB Director and advisor must sign a letter describing the new commitment that the advisor and department are making to the student, prior to submission of the GS7 form that completes the transfer into the PhD program.

 Transfer to CMB from Other Graduate Programs at CSU

-Students from other programs [such as Molecular, Cellular & Integrative Neurosciences (MCIN), or the Doctor of Veterinary Medicine (DVM) Pathology PhD program] may transfer into the CMB program after the first year of their graduate studies.
+Students from other programs (such as Molecular, Cellular & Integrative Neurosciences, or the DVM Pathology PhD program) may transfer into the CMB program after the first year of their graduate studies.
 On rare occasions, transfers may also be considered at a later point in the degree.
 In most cases these students will be directly admitted into a laboratory as a GRA.
 Students wishing to transfer into CMB must provide the following:

-These documents along with the student’s original application to the University (which includes Under Graduate transcripts and GRE scores) will be forwarded to the Admissions Committee for evaluation.
+These documents along with the student’s original application to the University (which includes UG transcripts) will be forwarded to the Admissions Committee for evaluation.
 The committee may also interview the student in person.
-If the application is deemed acceptable, the student, Department Head, advisor and CMB Director must sign a letter describing the commitment that the advisor and department are making to the student, prior to completion of the GS 7 – Change of Program form, that completes the transfer into the CMB program.
+If the application is deemed acceptable, the student, Department Head, CMB Director and advisor must sign a letter describing the commitment that the advisor and department are making to the student, prior to completion of the GS7 form that completes the transfer into the CMB program.

 Transfer of Credit

-Students completing an MS degree at another institution prior to entering the PhD program may transfer up to 30 credits as specified in the Graduate and Professional Bulletin.
-Students completing an MS degree at CSU and then immediately entering the PhD program may potentially transfer a higher number of credits with the approval of their Graduate Advisory Committee (GAC).
+Students completing an MS degree at another institution prior to entering the PhD program may transfer up to 30 credits as specified in the Graduate Bulletin.
+Students completing an MS degree at CSU and then immediately entering the PhD program may potentially transfer a higher number of credits with the approval of their GAC.
 In each case, all transferred credits must be approved by their GAC.
-In addition, students must continue to participate in CM 792 and CM 793 once per year until they graduate.
+In addition, students must continue to participate in CM792 and CM793 once per year until they graduate.

 Selection of Advisor and Graduate Committee

 The advisor and student shall select a Graduate Advisory Committee (GAC) that has expertise relevant to the major areas of the student’s graduate study.
-A minimum of three members is required for MS degree candidates and four committee members for PhD degree candidates, at least two (MS) and three (PhD) of the committee members must be members of the CMB faculty.
+A minimum of 3 members is required for M.S. degree candidates and 4 committee members for Ph.D. degree candidates, at least two (M.S.) and three (Ph.D.) of the committee members must be members of the CMB faculty.
 In addition, the Graduate School requires the appointment of an outside member.
 This member must be a faculty member whose primary appointment is outside the home department of the student’s advisor.
 Faculty from outside of the University may also be appointed to committees (see the CMB Program Code for details).
-The CMB Program Director and / or Academic Committee may require changes to the committee structure or request justification prior to approving the GS6.
-This may be necessary to address, for example, conflicts of interest (e.g. committee members have a marital or mentor / mentee relationship) or perceived lack of relevant scientific expertise.
+The CMB Program Director and/or Academic Committee may require changes to the committee structure or request justification prior to approving the GS6.
+This may be necessary to address, for example, conflicts of interest (e.g. committee members have a marital or mentor/mentee relationship) or perceived lack of relevant expertise.
 The development of a formal plan of course work and research activities is the responsibility of the GAC.

 The procedures required for graduation are detailed by the Graduate School in the Graduate and Professional Bulletin.